This website requires javascript to run correctly. Please consider allowing javascript to run for our website.

 What is inside my galaxy?

-Here is your unique pie chart for your model elliptical galaxy that shows you a break down of what your galaxy is made from (by weight).
-You made an elliptical galaxy which have lots of older stars compared to young stars.
-Your galaxy also has very little gas and dust.
+Here is your unique pie chart for your model galaxy that shows you a break down of what your galaxy is made from (by weight).
+Your galaxy contains lots of young stars (compared to old stars) and lots of gas and dust.
 However, you can see that the biggest segment represents dark matter.
 Find out more about these ingredients on the next few pages.

 Learn more about the stars

 Stars are big balls of very hot gas that produce their own light.
 Big galaxies contain billions of stars of different sizes and colours.
-You made an elliptical galaxy which contains lots of old stars.
-Old stars are usually redder/yellower than young stars because stars get colder as they start to run out of fuel (unless they have very very heavy and then they can explode very quickly run out of fuel and can explode in "supernovae").
+Old stars are usually redder than young stars because stars get colder as they start to run out of fuel.
+However, some of the heaviest stars end their lives in gigantic explosions called supernovae.
+Look at the image of your model galaxy and notice where most of the blue (young) stars are found.
+Collisions between galaxies can often speed up the creation of new stars.

 What about the gas?

 Gas and dust are an important part of galaxies because they are the materials that stars are made from.
-Elliptical galaxies contain less gas and dust compared to spiral galaxies.
+The violent collisions between the galaxies in your major merger galaxy, which contain lots of gas and dust, helps new stars to be created.
+This means that in major merger galaxies there is often a lot of hot, young, new stars.
 In the picture you can see gas around a galaxy, viewed from very far away.
 This picture was made with a computer and the colours are not real but tell you about the temperature of the gas (hot gas is shown in red).
 Gas falls onto the galaxy from large distances.
-This gas will go on to form more stars in the future unless something stops it from getting cold enough to clump together, such as exploding stars or the supermassive black hole.
+This gas will go on to form more stars in the future unless something stops it from getting cold enough to clump together, such as exploding stars or the supermassive black holes.

 What about the dark matter?